Amy Poehler And Will Ferrell Take A Gamble On ‘The House’–See The Trailer!

 Check it out:

 This isn’t the first time Poehler and Ferrell have teamed up.
-Amy had a cameo in the fight scene of Will’s highly anticipated Anchorman 2: The Legend Continues and Poehler played Ferrell’s nemesis in the 2007 comedy Blades of Glory.
+Amy had a cameo in the fight scene of Will’s highly anticipated Anchorman 2: The Legend Continues, and Poehler played Ferrell’s nemesis in the 2007 comedy Blades of Glory.
 Poehler and Ferrell also shared the spotlight for a couple of years together on Saturday Night Live before each eventually transitioned into films and other projects.

 Will Ferrell has had a mixed bag of movies with several successes and failures.
 Ferrell, the star of such iconic comedic films as Anchorman, Step Brothers, and Elf, proved his versatility as an actor with more dramatic roles in Everything Must Go and Stranger Than Fiction.
 More recently, Will Ferrell found moderate success starring alongside Kevin Hart in Get Hard and with Mark Wahlberg in Daddy’s Home.